rlthomasgames/kitsune/README.md

 <h1><img height="64px" src="./kitsune.ico" width="64px"/> Kitsune Wrapper</h1>
-Kitsune Wrapper  -  investigation into a simple modular wrapper for use with applications and games, includes seperated extensions which can be optionally requested and utilized by app developers.
+Kitsune Wrapper  -  investigation into a simple modular wrapper for use with applications and games.
-To help speed up writing repetitive code for application bootstrap, connecting services, and general library usage or functionality.
+Wrapper extensions and functionality registered and loaded during runtime initialization.
+Hopefully keeping initial load time short and only inflating the wrapper as needed during runtime.

 # Usage